 With recasting, you’re keeping your existing loan, only adjusting the amortization.
 You wouldn’t be able to get a lower interest rate with recasting, like you might with refinancing.
 On the other hand, if your interest rate is already low then refinancing could have a negative effect — especially if the current rates are higher.

-Refinancing, conversely, requires that you apply for a brand-new loan and pay all the fees that go with it, such as closing costs and appraisal.
-The new loan would pay off your existing loan, so you could end up with a new mortgage as well as new interest rates.
+Refinancing, conversely, requires that you apply for a brand-new loan and pay all the fees that go with it.
+The new loan would pay off your existing loan, so you could end up with a new mortgage as well as a new interest rate.

 Recasting has some appeal because it’s fairly easy to do and it’s a relatively inexpensive way to lower monthly payments if you have the cash.
 Here are a few reasons you might want to consider recasting your existing mortgage: